llmrb/llm/README.md

 The
 [`LLM::Provider#embed`](https://0x1eef.github.io/x/llm/LLM/Provider.html#embed-instance_method)
-method generates a vector representation of a given piece of text.
+method generates a vector representation of one or more chunks of text.
+Embeddings capture the semantic meaning of text &ndash;
-Embeddings capture the semantic meaning of text, and they are commonly used in tasks such as text similarity comparison (e.g., finding related documents), semantic search in vector databases, and the clustering and classification of text-based data:
+a common use-case for them is to store chunks of text in a vector database, and then to query the database for *semantically similar* text.
+These chunks of similar text can then support the generation of a prompt that is used to query a large language model, which will go on to generate a response.

+For example, a user query might find similar text that adds important context to the prompt that informs the large language model in how to respond.
+The chunks of text may also carry metadata that can be used to further filter and contextualize the search results.
+This technique is popularly known as retrieval-augmented generation (RAG).
+Embeddings can also be used for other purposes as well &ndash; RAG is just one of the most popular use-cases.
+Let's take a look at an example that generates a couple of vectors for two chunks of text:

 ```ruby
 #!/usr/bin/env ruby